Topological Spectral Bands with Frieze Groups: The -algebras of dynamical matrices

-Similarly, the group symmetries $U_g$ can be lifted as $I \otimes U_g$ on the Hilbert space $\CM^N \otimes \ell^2(G)$ by letting $G$ act trivially on $\CM^N$.
+Similarly, the group symmetries $U_f$ can be lifted as $I \otimes U_f$ on the Hilbert space $\CM^N \otimes \ell^2(F)$ by letting $F$ act trivially on $\CM^N$.

-Now, comparing the generic form Eq.~\eqref{Eq:ReducedH} of the dynamical matrices for Galilean invariant theories with the right regular representation~\eqref{Eq:RRRep}, we see that the two coincide if we take $G=F$ and $w_{f,f'} = \alpha_{f^{-1}f'}$.
-The important conclusion is that {\it all} dynamical matrices of the patterns of resonators proposed by us can be generated from the right regular representation of $C^\ast_r(F)$.
-Furthermore, we can be sure that our allowed deformations of the physical systems, which involve changing the shape, position and orientation of the seeding shapes, as well as the internal structure of the resonators, take place inside the stabilization of the $C^\ast$-algebra $C^\ast_r(F)$.
+Now, comparing the generic form Eq.~\eqref{Eq:ReducedH} of the dynamical matrices for Galilean invariant theories with the right regular representation~\eqref{Eq:RRRep}, we see that the two coincide if we take $w_{f,f'}=\alpha_{f^{-1}f'}$.
+Furthermore, when this correspondence is applied on elements from $\CM F$, it supplies dynamical matrices with finite coupling ranges.
+The important conclusion is that {\it all} dynamical matrices of the patterns of resonators proposed by us can be generated from the right regular representation of $M_N(\CM) \otimes C^\ast_r(F)$, for some finite but otherwise arbitrary $N$, and, reciprocally, the dynamical matrices that can be engineered in a laboratory densely sample the self-adjoint sector of $\KM \otimes C^\ast_r(F)$.
+Furthermore, we can be sure that our allowed deformations of the physical systems, which involve changing the shapes, positions and orientations, as well as the internal structures of the seeding resonators, take place inside the stabilization of the $C^\ast$-algebra $C^\ast_r(F)$.

 \begin{remark}{\rm Throughout, we will reserve the symbols $\pi_R$, $\Tt$ and $U$ for the objects introduced in this section, making sure that the group $G$ can be clearly read off from the context.
 In fact, since the left regular representation is only used in tandem with $U$, we simplify the notation for the right regular representation to $\pi$. }$\Diamond$ \end{remark}